Swapnil0895/Superstore-Sales-and-Customer-Retention-Analysis---Tableau/README.md

-# Superstore-Sales-and-Customer-Retention-Analysis---Tableau# Tableau Sales Performance Dashboard | Superstore Analysis
+# Tableau Sales Performance Dashboard | Superstore Analysis

 This project features an interactive Tableau dashboard designed to analyze the sales performance of a retail business using the well-known Superstore dataset.
 It provides insights into sales trends, regional and segment-wise performance, product category contributions, and key profitability metrics.